vanruesc/inline-import/README.md

 ## Use Case

-Instead of loading external files during runtime, you may wish to integrate the raw file contents directly into your JavaScript files before shipping it.
+Instead of loading external files during runtime, you may wish to integrate the raw file contents directly into your JavaScript files during build time.
 This tool allows you to use the native ```import``` syntax to include any data:

 ```javascript
 import data from "./data.png";